GROUNDBREAKERS: Henna Taylor Debuts A Thousand Ways To Kiss The Ground

 As people are being called to stay inside and avoid contact, it can feel like the world just got a lot smaller.
 Active personalities are having to reinvent their day to day, re-evaluate their priorities and spend more time in stillness.

-It seems appropriate then, that filmmaker Henna Taylor has been spending her days working with The Climbing Grief Fund: A support system centered around grief and trauma within the climbing community.
+It seems appropriate then, that filmmaker Henna Taylor has been spending her days working with The Climbing Grief Fund: A support system centred around grief and trauma within the climbing community.

 “It’s a really interesting time to be a program that’s supporting the psychological health of climbers,” she says.
 “There’s a lot of space and time to reflect and also a lot of energy that’s not being expressed.”